Buckingham pi theorem: Significance

+Similarity theory

+The Buckingham pi theorem is fundamental to ', an empirical procedure for establishing relationships between variables in a physical system that reflect characteristics observed in related systems.
+For example, experiments measuring buoyancy flux in an atmosphere model may show a series of similar curves, but the physical origin of the similarity may not be known.
+The procedure of similarity theory guides the selection of a formula for reproducing the curves even absent the physical model.

+Similarity theory is used fluid dynamics, with specific classes of similarity such as Monin-Obukhov similarity theory for surface layers or Rossby number similarity for analyzing atmospheric phenomena like tornadoes.

 Proof

 For simplicity, it will be assumed that the space of fundamental and derived physical units forms a vector space over the real numbers, with the fundamental units as basis vectors, and with multiplication of physical units as the "vector addition" operation, and raising to powers as the "scalar multiplication" operation:

 represent a dimensional variable as the set of exponents needed for the fundamental units (with a power of zero if the particular fundamental unit is not present).
 For instance, the standard gravity $g$ has units of $\mathsf{L} / \mathsf{T}^2 = \mathsf{L}^1 \mathsf{T}^{-2}$ (length over time squared), so it is represented as the vector $(1, -2)$ with respect to the basis of fundamental units (length, time).
-We could also require that exponents of the fundamental units be rational numbers and modify the proof accordingly, in which case the exponents in the pi groups can always be taken as rational numbers or even integers.
+We could also require that exponents of the fundamental units be rational numbers and modify the proof accordingly, in which case the exponents in the pi groups can always be taken as rational numbers or integers.